Newborn and Infant Critical Care Unit (NICCU)

 Associations and Certifications

-The Newborn and Infant Critical Care Unit (NICCU) is a designated California Children's Services Regional Center and is affiliated with the Keck School of Medicine of the University of Southern California.
+The Cohen Foundation NICCU is a designated California Children's Services Regional Center and is affiliated with the Keck School of Medicine of the University of Southern California.
 The NICCU at Children's Hospital is the recipient of the 2014 ICU Design Citation Award, which is co-sponsored by the Society of Critical Care Medicine, American Association of Critical Care Nurses and the American Institute of Architects Academy on Architecture for Health.

 Our neonatologist attendings are board-certified, paneled California Children's Services providers.
 In addition to providing state-of-the art clinical care, the faculty are nationally and internationally recognized for their involvement in basic, translational and clinical research and medical student, pediatric resident and neonatal-perinatal fellow training.

-The NICCU utilizes the around-the-clock services of an integrated team of specialists that provides comprehensive diagnostic and therapeutic services ranging from noninvasive procedures to complex surgical techniques.
+The Cohen Foundation NICCU utilizes the around-the-clock services of an integrated team of specialists that provides comprehensive diagnostic and therapeutic services ranging from noninvasive procedures to complex surgical techniques.

 NICCU Team Members